Fraternity For All: We Are One Global Family

 The RoundGlass Foundation, which I founded in 2018, works to improve the lives of children, youth, and women and help communities and the environment flourish by making significant social, cultural, and economic investments in the state.
-We support government agencies and build partnerships across social and private sectors to implement initiatives that enhance self-reliance, learning, and sustainability in the region.
+We support government agencies and build partnerships across social and private sectors to implement initiatives that enhance self-reliance, co-existence, and sustainability in the region.

 It is my fondest hope that the RoundGlass Foundation will transform the state of Punjab by enabling Wholistic Wellbeing for all.
 Through our actions, we hope to inspire tolerance, celebrate pluralistic traditions, build mutual respect, and respect religious diversity and beliefs to promote human fraternity and influence the entire community for the benefit of future generations.

 The Foundation believes in encouraging fraternity at a grassroots level.
 Through the month of January, we celebrated and encouraged fraternity among kids at our Digital Community Centers across villages.
 On January 13, as we celebrated the festival of Lohri, marking the end of winter and the start of the harvesting season, children in 50 villages of Punjab came out to play, learn, and celebrate the festival by singing songs and narrating the folklore of Lohri.
 Our changemakers organized games, dance competitions and poster-making activities for them.